Enforcement of the Anti-Money Laundering Act

 Operators need to base their risk assessments on the nature, size and scope of their business.

 The objective is to describe the risk of money laundering involved in a specific service or transaction on a practical level.
 If, for example, an operator’s service portfolio changes or its business is substantially expanded, it is the operator’s duty to review the risk assessment.
+Regional State Administrative Agencies can ask operators for copies of their risk assessments and any revised versions.

 We have prepared a risk assessment manual for operators.